jjz17/Tennis-Match-Outcome-Prediction/README.md

 ## Productionization

-In this step, I built a Streamlit API that was hosted on a local webserver by following along with the tutorial in the reference section above.
-The API takes in a first set play-by-play encoded string and computes match statistics and returns a prediction for the winner of the match.
+In this step, I built an interactive Streamlit website that was hosted on a local webserver by following along with the tutorial in the reference section above.
+The site takes in a first set play-by-play encoded string and computes match statistics and returns a prediction for the winner of the match.

 ## Project Structure